pydanny/pydanny.github.com/posts/2012-07-16-july-la-open-source-recap.rst

 Sponsors
 ========

-We let attendees know which sponsors were interested in potential new hires, in this case, Originate and Cars.com.
+We let attendees know which sponsors were interested in potential new hires, in this case, Originate_ and `Cars.com`_.
 This sort of low-key technique helps us land sponsors but doesn't annoy attendees.
 Speaking of sponsors, here they are in alphabetical order:

 * `Cars.com`_
 * `Cartwheel Web`_